iBMF - Research

 1. Biofabrication in Microfluidics

 Signaling between cells guides biological phenotype.
 Communications between individual cells, clusters of cells and populations exist in complex networks that, in sum, guide behavior.
 There are few experimental approaches that enable high content interrogation of individual and multicellular behaviors at length and time scales commensurate with the signal molecules and cells themselves.
 We exploit “biofabrication” in microfluidics as one approach that enables in-situ organization of living cells in microenvironments with spatiotemporal control and programmability.
-We construct bacterial biofilm mimics that offer detailed understanding and subsequent control of population-based quorum sensing (QS) behaviors in a manner decoupled from cell number.
-Our approach reveals signaling patterns among bacterial cells within a single biofilm as well as behaviors that are coordinated between two communicating biofilms.
-We envision versatile use of this biofabrication strategy for cell-cell interaction studies and small molecule drug discovery.
+Constructed bacterial biofilm mimics offer detailed understanding and subsequent control of population-based quorum sensing (QS) behaviors in a manner decoupled from cell number.
+Established synthetic ecosystems with multiple cell populations within diffusion length scale represent the significant first step towards modeling the complex interactions among organisms found within microbiomes.

-Bacterial cell signaling is a complex system communication between bacteria and their microenvironment.
-This signaling regulates individual bacterium behavior as well as the coordinated behaviors of a group of cells via the perception and a response to external signaling molecules.
-Biofabrication in microfluidics provide microenvironments with precision in positioning cells and accuracy in providing chemical signals.
-We are developing novel microfluidic platforms to answer some important unresolved issues in bacterial chemotaxis.
+Chemotaxis is the movement of an organism in response to a chemical stimulus.
+This signaling regulates individual organism behavior as well as the coordinated behaviors of a group of cells via the perception and a response to external signaling molecules.
+Chemotropism is the growth of organisms (or parts of an organism, including individual cells) such as bacteria and plants, navigated by chemical stimulus from outside of the organism or organism's part.
+Chemo-tropism is different from Chemotaxis, the major difference being that chemotropism is related to growth, while chemotaxis is related to locomotion.
+Biofabrication in microfluidics provide microenvironments with spatiotemporal precision in positioning cells and accuracy in providing chemical signals.
+We are developing novel microfluidic platforms to answer some important unresolved issues in bacterial chemotaxis and yeast chemotropism.

 Engineering appropriate models of cellular structures and processes is essential in elucidating fundamental cellular mechanisms and in identifying useful targets for pharmaceutical drugs.
 Model lipid bilayers (LBs) have been long used to study membrane-associated proteins that are involved in ion channel transport, membrane fusion, and in regulation of signaling pathways.
 Conventionally, LBs are either manually painted or constructed with self-assembled monolayers across small apertures, followed by incorporation of membrane proteins.
 Although a wide range of biological studies have been performed using these techniques over the past half century, model LBs often collapse within hours.
 There is no stable LB system that can be monitored electrically, optically and allowing for rapid membrane bathing solution exchange at the same time.
 We aim to develop artificial cell membranes that address these challenges.